 |Appear as structures in generated code.|

-When you simulate or update diagram a model that contains buses, Simulink uses different line styles for virtual and nonvirtual bus signals.
+When you simulate or perform an update diagram operation for a model that contains buses, Simulink uses different line styles for virtual and nonvirtual bus signals.

 A bus can have an associated bus object, which provides bus properties that Simulink uses to validate the bus signal.
 Bus objects are optional for virtual buses, but required for nonvirtual buses.